 Mock slithered along the ground, using his elbows to push himself along.
 He settled beside Beltho and thrust aside the long grass, squinting.
 Breastplates glinted.
 Shields gleamed.
 Helms glared.
-Here and there were flashes of uniform: red and white.
-A formidable force and as pretty as pixies in their colourful dresses and coward’s armour.
+Here and there were flashes of red and white uniforms.
+A formidable force and as pretty as maidens in their colourful dresses and coward’s armour.
 Mock dug his fingers into the earth.
-The muscles of his broad shoulders bunched around his neck.
 But let me peel them bare as babes and let’s see that squishy, pink flesh beneath.
-Like skinned eels and just as slippery.
-Easy to gut.
-Delicious to slaughter.

 Mock licked his lips.
 ‘That all?’